jsuites/jsuites/content/docs/modal.md

 ### JavaScript Modal

-A basic modal with events.
+This example demonstrates a basic modal implementation with event handling.

 ```html
 <html>